influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

 {{% /note %}}

 ## Custom aggregate function examples
+The following examples apply the principles outlined in [Creating custom functions](/v2.0/query-data/guides/custom-functions) to create custom aggregate functions using the `reduce()` function.

 ### Custom averaging function
 This example illustrates how to create a custom aggregate function that averages values in a table.